openmc-dev/openmc/docs/source/methods/physics.rst

 ------------------------------------------
 Effect of Thermal Motion on Cross Sections
 ------------------------------------------

+Since all the multi-group data should be generated with thermal scattering treatments already, this section does not apply to the multi-group mode.

 When a neutron scatters off of a nucleus, it may often be assumed that the target nucleus is at rest.
 However, the target nucleus will have motion